kaichop/kaichop/README.md

+This is a modification of the Notepad theme for blogging.

 Notepad is a Jekyll theme which is very simple, clean and beautiful.
 This theme is good for any blog.

 Main Features: